skip to main content

 8.1 Data Protection Claims

-We grant data subjects all rights in accordance with applicable data protection laws.
-Data subjects in particular have the following rights:
+We grant data subjects all claims in accordance with the applicable law.
+Data subjects have in particular the following rights:

-We may defer, restrict, or refuse the exercise of data subjects' rights to the extent legally permissible.
-We may inform data subjects of any prerequisites that must be met to exercise their data protection rights.
-For example, we may refuse access based on confidentiality obligations, overriding interests, or the protection of other individuals.
-Likewise, we may refuse the deletion of personal data, particularly if there are legal retention obligations.
+We may postpone, restrict, or refuse the exercise of the rights of data subjects to the extent legally permissible.
+We may inform data subjects of any prerequisites to be met for the exercise of their data protection claims.
+For example, we may refuse to provide information in whole or in part with reference to confidentiality obligations, overriding interests, or the protection of other persons.
+We may also, for example, refuse the deletion of personal data in whole or in part, in particular with reference to legal retention obligations.

-In exceptional cases, we may impose costs for exercising rights.
-We will inform data subjects in advance about any potential costs.
+We may exceptionally provide for costs for the exercise of rights.
+We inform data subjects in advance about any costs.

-We are obligated to reasonably verify the identity of data subjects who request access or assert other rights.
-Data subjects must cooperate in this process.
+We are obliged to identify data subjects who request information or assert other rights with appropriate measures.
+Data subjects are obliged to cooperate.

-Data subjects have the right to assert their data protection rights through legal proceedings or to file a complaint with a data protection supervisory authority.
+Data subjects have the right to enforce their data protection claims by legal means or to file a complaint with a data protection supervisory authority.

 European data protection supervisory authorities are organized as members of the European Data Protection Board (EDPB).
-In some member states of the European Economic Area (EEA), data protection supervisory authorities are structured federally, particularly in Germany.
+In some member states of the European Economic Area (EEA), the data protection supervisory authorities are structured federally, especially in Germany.

 9. Use of the Website